gg1-uk/gg1-uk.github.io/_posts/2024-07-08-sentinel-log-ingestion-resiliency.md

 ---

 ### Survival rule
-Often time, we are hearing from our client on topic vis-a-vis know-how addressing security log ingestion capable of sustaining intermittent or periodic network connectivity failure.
+Often time, we are hearing from our client on topic vis-a-vis know-how addressing security log ingestion capable of surviving intermittent or periodic network connectivity failure.

 ### Endurance test
 This case study focuses on the `resiliency features` of the two native software agents purpose-built to handle ingestion of the security logs from on-premises operating systems to Microsoft Sentinel, which attesting the sustainability in term of `retry mechanism` during temporary or prolong network connectivity downtime.